Michael Hart (rower): Rowing career

-Hart was at Peterhouse, Cambridge and rowed in the winning Cambridge boat in the Boat Races in the 1972 and 1973 races, stroking the boat in 1973.
+Hart attended Peterhouse, Cambridge, and rowed in the winning Cambridge boat in the Boat Races in the 1972 and 1973 races, stroking the boat in 1973.

 In 1972, he partnered David Maxwell to finish eighth rowing at the 1972 Summer Olympics in the coxed pairs event.
 In 1973 he teamed up with Chris Baillieu in the double scull to win the Double Sculls Challenge Cup at Henley Royal Regatta.
 Rowing for Leander Club, they won the event again in 1975 and in between he participated in the 1974 World Rowing Championships in Lucerne, competing in the double sculls event with Bailleau, which resulted in winning a bronze medal.
 He was part of the double scull that won a bronze medal at the 1975 World Rowing Championships in Nottingham.

 In the 1976 Summer Olympics Hart and Baillieu won a silver medal for double sculls and the same pair won a gold medal at the World Championships the following year.
 They won the Double Sculls Challenge Cup at Henley again in 1977 and 1978.
 He was awarded an MBE in the 1977 Silver Jubilee and Birthday Honours.